I made a large navy warship for the first time. It was built in September 2015.

 Small gun turret and chimney are being built up first.
-This ship is equipped with 5 sets of 20cm multiple-barreled cannon.
+This ship is equipped with 5 sets of 20cm multiple-barreled cannons.
 There was some difference between left and right, front and rear, so I wrote the memo number on the parts.

 The complex bridge structure was becoming quite cool.
 I made 2 types of observation airplanes, one is Mitsubishi F1M Type Zero seaplane (reconnaissance floatplane), the other is Aichi E13A Navy Type Zero reconnaissance seaplane.
 But I wonder why they don’t have a propeller, it’s too small scale and omitted?